RyanDurk/ryandurk.com-project/content/blog/abx-cnn-classification.md

 |0	|0.281094	|0.270655	|0.073446	|01:15|
 |1|	0.259531	|0.262721	|0.072639	|01:15|

-That's an improvement in error rate from before, but it looks like we're leveling out at 7.2ish%.
-How do our top losses look now?
+That's an improvement in error rate from before, but unsuprising (given our knowledge from the LR plot), our error_rate isn't improving much.
+Note now that our training loss is below our validation loss.
+How do our top losses look?
 ```model.py
 interp = ClassificationInterpretation.from_learner(learn)
 interp.plot_top_losses(9, figsize=(15,11), heatmap=True)
 ```
 {{< figure src="/lec_1_top_losses_2nd.png" alt="Final top losses" class="center_text" >}}
 Much better.
 Again, our worst loss is actually correctly classified by our model and just misclassified in the source data, as are the 4th (row 2, col 1) and 5th (row 2, col 2) top losses.
 Our heatmaps in the rest fit the molecules exactly-- quite an improvement.
-We'll stop here, and move on to the next fast.ai lecture.
+We could clean up the data, but we'll stop here and move on to the next fast.ai lecture.